w3c/wai-tutorials/source/page-structure/headings.html.erb.md

 <%=code_end%>
 {:/nomarkdown}

-The first heading in such cases is usually the page name, the heading of the actual content is hard to find between headings that describe the page structure.
-If possible, [labeled landmarks](landmarks.html) are much more convenient to mark up the structure of the page.
+The first heading in such cases is usually the page name.
+In this case, the heading of the actual content is hard to find between headings that describe the page structure.
+If possible use [labeled landmarks](landmarks.html) to mark up the page structure as the provide more meaning to assistive technologies.